cessda/cessda.guidelines.public/software/content-management.md

 The content source files are in Markdown format and have the extension `.md`.

-The build process checks the syntax of the Markdown files using the markdown lint rules and will not deploy the content if any file breaks them, or if any hypertext links they contain cannot be resolved.
+The build process checks the syntax of the Markdown files using the markdown lint rules.

-If there are no errors, an HTML page is generated for each Markdown file, and the pages are all deployed as a static website at `https://<product name>.cessda.eu/documentation/`
+If there are no errors, an HTML page is generated for each Markdown file, which is checked with HtmlProofer to make sure any image references and internal links are valid.
+If all the checks pass, the pages are all deployed as a static website at `https://<product name>.cessda.eu/documentation/`.

 E.g. `https://datacatalogue.cessda.eu/documentation/`